MC-117/BraneEngine/README.md

 # BraneEngine
 >by Luo Yizhou

 ## *This version is out of maintenance.
-New upadate is in BraneEngineDx repo.*
+New updates is in BraneEngineDx repo.*
 https://github.com/MC-117/BraneEngineDx

 ## Introduction